Bernstein-Type Bounds for Beta Distribution: Proofs

 \subsection{Proof of \Cref{lemma:beta_moments_recurrence}}

 The goal is to prove the recursion formula \eqref{eq:hypergeom_recur}.
-One way of accomplishing this is to reuse the summation formulas developed in the proof of \Cref{lemma:beta_moments}.
-Below, we give an argument that uses the properties of hypergeometric functions, to better highlight their connection to the beta distribution.
+One way to accomplish this is to reuse the summation formulas developed in the proof of \Cref{lemma:beta_moments}.
+Below, we give an argument that uses the properties of hypergeometric functions to better highlight their connection to the beta distribution.

 To simplify the notation, we define $a=\alpha$, $b=-d$, $c=\alpha+\beta$, and $z=\frac{\alpha+\beta}{\alpha}$.
 Define $\mu_d \triangleq \mathbf{E}[(X-\mathbf{E}[X])^d]$.
 Then using \Cref{lemma:beta_moments} and \Cref{lemma:hypergeom_recur} we obtain: